Updated: Apr 22

 Despite the overwhelming evidence presented in favor of hiring an editor, it’s still ultimately your choice.
 You may not have the money (editors can cost up to several thousands of dollars per project) or prefer to self-edit.
 That’s okay.
 Just make sure the decision is right for you and your manuscript or screenplay.

 Editors are not all created equal, either.
 There may be some that you will get along with and others who grind your gears.
 So, take your time deciding on which one you want to work with.
-I recommend an even-keeled, laid back sort who is genuine and wants to help you in any way possible.
+I recommend an even-keeled, laid-back sort of person who is genuine and wants to help you in any way possible.
 You’ll still have to pay him in the end, so make sure you believe he’s worth the money.

 Remember that editors help spot grammar and syntax errors; evaluate the strength of plot, characters, and theme; check for inconsistencies; help you kill your darlings; and can be a good friend, coach, and confidant.